pinax/pinax-api/docs/getting_started.md

 #### 2. Create Your Resource Endpoints

 This endpoint set allows listing all Author resources and retrieving a specific Author.
-Since our resource originates from a Django model, your EndpointSet class can inherit from `api.utils.DjangoModelEndpointSetMixin`.
+Since our resource originates from a Django model, your EndpointSet class can inherit from `api.DjangoModelEndpointSetMixin`.

 ```python
 # endpoints.py